noronhaa/frameworkium-ui/README.md

 Each test run generates a log as defined in the log4j.xml.

-By default, all contents will push to `frameworkium.log`, in the `/logs/` folder.
+By default, all contents will write to `frameworkium.log`, in the `logs` folder.

-If you want to write to this log (useful for debugging), you should instantiate a new `Logger` in the class from which you're logging.
-E.g.:
+If you want to write to this log (useful for debugging), you should instantiate a new `Logger` in the class from which you're logging e.g.:

 ```java
 import org.apache.logging.log4j.LogManager;